Dark Sector: Plot

-After making contact with the A.D. again, Hayden learns that Mezner is using a freighter to export the Technocyte virus from Lasria.
-After getting on the boat and fighting through the crew, he makes it to the cargo hold, accidentally releasing a highly evolved Technocyte monster, which sinks the ship.
-After Hayden escapes, he learns that Mezner's men have found and captured Yargo.
-Hayden rushes back to Yargo's post, where he finds a security feed of Nadia torturing Yargo, demanding that he let her into "the Vault", saying that whatever is in there can control the Technocyte virus.
-Disobeying the A.D.'s orders to stand down and await his arrival, Hayden sets out to rescue Yargo.

-Fighting through a train station, Hayden finds Yargo, who has lost an eye during interrogation.
-After a brief moment of Technocyte-induced pain, Hayden attempts to use the booster, but Yargo starts to warn him about it, just before Nemesis appears.
-While Yargo escapes, Hayden attempts to take Nemesis head-on, but Mezner arrives and offers Hayden a chance to kill him; however, Mezner has grown powerful enough to mentally control Technocyte creatures, and begins to overpower Hayden.
-With no other choice, Hayden injects himself with the booster, breaking Mezner's control over him while simultaneously preventing further mutations.
-Before Hayden passes out, Mezner tells him that he had the same "booster", which was really meant to prepare the two for the Technocyte virus.
+Contacting the A.D. again, Hayden learns Mezner is using a freighter to export the Technocyte virus.
+Fighting his way into the cargo hold, he accidentally releases a highly evolved invisible Technocyte monster, which sinks the ship.
+After Hayden escapes, he learns that Nadia has captured and is torturing Yargo, demanding access into "the Vault" and something within that can control the virus.
+Disobeying orders to stand down and await the A.D.'s arrival, Hayden fights through a train station and rescues Yargo, who has lost an eye during interrogation.
+To control his Technocyte-induced pain, Hayden finally attempts to use the booster; before Yargo can warn him about it, Nemesis appears and nearly overwhelms Hayden.
+Mezner then arrives and offers Hayden a chance to kill him, but also has ability to mentally control Technocyte creatures, including Hayden.
+With no other choice, Hayden injects himself, breaking Mezner's control over him while simultaneously preventing further mutations; to Mezner's surprise, the booster also nearly kills Hayden.
+Before Hayden passes out, Mezner reveals that the CIA gave him the same "booster", its true purpose being to prepare them for receiving the virus.

-Hayden wakes up later in the Vozro Research Facility, where the Technocyte virus was researched during the Cold War.
-Yargo, who brought him there, tells him that he laced Hayden's booster with "enferon", a chemical lethal to Technocyte creatures.
-He claims that he was worried that Hayden would "turn out like Mezner", as they both had the same strain of the virus; however, Hayden has retained his humanity, while Mezner did not.

-Yargo also tells Hayden that he can get a suit similar to Nemesis' in the facility's subbasement, which can give him a fighting chance against Nemesis.
-Hayden sends Yargo through the ventilation system, then makes his way down towards the labs where the suit is kept.
-After killing hordes of Technocyte creatures and bypassing automated security systems, Hayden discovers the suit; but before he puts it on, Nadia arrives.
-Hayden pleads with her to leave before things get worse than they already are.
-She says she's already in too deep, and that she will take Yargo to open the Vault, before leaving.

-Hayden dons the suit and finally finds and kills Nemesis, learning that it was actually Nadia all along.
-She apologizes for infecting Hayden and tells him Mezner is planning to transmit the Technocyte virus across Earth.
-Nadia then tells him that she knows he'll "do the right thing this time", gives him the key to the Vault, then dies.
+Yargo rescues Hayden and brings him to the Vozro Research Facility, where Technocyte was researched during the Cold War.
+He admits to having laced Hayden's booster with "enferon", a chemical lethal to Technocyte creatures.
+He had worried that Hayden would become like Mezner, as both had the same viral strain, but Hayden has retained his humanity, unlike Mezner.
+Yargo directs Hayden to the facility's sub-basement to get a suit like Nemesis' to give him a fighting chance while Yargo moves through the vents.
+After fighting through hordes of Technocyte creatures and automated security systems, Hayden finds the suit as Nadia arrives.
+He pleads with her to leave, but she states that she is already in too deep, and that she will take Yargo to open the Vault.
+Hayden dons the suit, finally defeating Nemesis, who is revealed to be Nadia all along.
+Apologizing for infecting Hayden, she tells him Mezner plans to spread Technocyte all across Earth.
+Before she dies, she gives him the Vault key.